Kaunas Mosque

-Muslim cemetery
+History

-The history of Muslim community of Kaunas can be traced to the arrival of Muslim Lipka tatars in the Grand Duchy of Lithuania in the 15th century.
+The history of the Islamic community of Kaunas can be traced to the arrival of Muslim Lipka Tatars in the Grand Duchy of Lithuania in the 15th century.

+Cemetery

-The former Muslim cemetery is today located in Ramybė Park, which was previously the Kaunas Old Cemetery from 1847 to 1959 divided between four confessions: the Catholic church, Lutherans, the Orthodox church and Islam.
+The former Muslim cemetery is located in Ramybė Park, which was previously the Kaunas Old Cemetery from 1847 to 1959, divided between four religions: Islam, Catholicism, Lutheranism, and Eastern Orthodoxy.

 The territory of the Muslim Cemetery was divided into two parts: